TheBevyFlock/bevy_cli/docs/src/contribute/linter/how-to/upgrade-rust-toolchain.md

-# How to Bump to a Newer Version of Rust
+# Upgrade the Rust Toolchain

 `bevy_lint` matches nightly Rust versions with `clippy_utils`.
 A new version of `clippy_utils` is released with each version of Rust, which `bevy_lint` should keep up to date with.